De Morgan Dual Nominal Quantifiers Modelling Private Names in Non-Commutative Logic: The Splitting Technique for Renormalising Proofs

 \subsection{An Affine Measure for the Size of a Proof.}

 As an induction measure in the splitting lemmas, we employ a multiset-based measure~\cite{Dershowitz1979} of the size of a proof.
 An \textit{occurrence count} is defined in terms of a multiset of multisets.
 To give weight to nominals, a \textit{wen} and \textit{new} count is employed.
-The measure of the size of a proof, Definition~\ref{definition:size}, is then given by the lexicographical order induced by the occurrence count, wen count and new count for the predicate in the conclusion of a proof, and the derivation length of the proof itself.
+The measure of the size of a proof, Definition~\ref{definition:size}, is then given by the lexicographical order induced by the occurrence count, wen count and new count for the formula in the conclusion of a proof, and the derivation length of the proof itself.

 In the sub-system \textsf{BV}~\cite{Guglielmi2007}, the occurrence count is simply the number of atom and co-atom occurrences.
-For the sub-system corresponding to \textsf{MALL} (multiplicative-additive linear logic)~\cite{Strassburger2003thesis}, i.e. without \textit{seq}, a multiset of atom occurrences such that $\occ{\left(P \with Q\right) \cpar R} = \occ{\left(P \cpar R\right) \with \left(Q \cpar R\right)}$ is sufficient, to ensure that the \textit{external} rule does not increase the size of the measure.
+For the sub-system corresponding to \textsf{MALL} (multiplicative-additive linear logic)~\cite{Strassburger2003thesis}, i.e. without \textit{seq}, a multiset of atom occurrences such that $\occ{\left(P \wwith Q\right) \cpar R} = \occ{\left(P \cpar R\right) \wwith \left(Q \cpar R\right)}$ is sufficient, to ensure that the \textit{external} rule does not increase the size of the measure.
 The reason why a multiset of multisets is employed for extensions of \textsf{MAV}~\cite{Horne2015} is to handle subtle interactions between the unit, \textit{seq} and \textit{with} operators.
-In particular, applying the structural rules $\cunit \cseq P \equiv P \equiv P \cseq \cunit$ and the medial gives rise to the following rewrite.
+In particular, by applying the structural rules for units, such that $ \context{ P \wwith Q } \equiv \context{ \left(P \cseq \cunit\right) \wwith \left(\cunit \cseq Q\right) }$ and the \textit{medial} rule, we obtain the following inference.

-In the above derivation, the units cannot in general be removed from the proposition on the right hand side; hence extra care should be taken that these units do not increase the size of the proposition.
+In the above derivation, the units cannot in general be removed from the formula in the premise; hence extra care should be taken that these units do not increase the size of the formula.
 This observation leads us to the notion of multisets of multisets of natural numbers defined below.

 \begin{definition} We denote the standard multiset disjoint union operator as $\discup$, a multiset sum operator defined such that $M + N = \left\{ m + n \colon m \in M \mbox{ and } n \in N \right\}$.
 We also define pointwise plus and pointwise union over multisets of multisets of natural numbers, where $\mathcal{M}$ and $\mathcal{N}$ are multisets of multisets. $\mathcal{M} \mplus \mathcal{N} = \left\{ M + N, M \in \mathcal{M} \mbox{ and } N \in \mathcal{N} \right\}$ and $\mathcal{M} \mcup \mathcal{N} = \left\{ M \discup N, M \in \mathcal{M} \mbox{ and } N \in \mathcal{N} \right\}$. \end{definition}